kuku1234us/music-player/MusicPlayerDocs/Hotkeys.md

    - Use `Shift + Delete` to start over and clear everything

 4. **Create the Clip:**
-   - Press `C` to merge all segments into a single output file
+   - Press `Ctrl+S` to merge all segments into a single output file
    - The segments will be automatically sorted and merged if they overlap

 ## Usage Notes